Roberts Blake’s Daughter Rose Lenore Breaks Silence 18 Years After Mom Bonny Bakley’s Murder

 Robert Blake’s daughter is speaking out about her heartbreaking life.
 Rose Lenore, the 19-year-old daughter of the actor who played TV detective Baretta in the 1970s, opened up about her traumatic childhood for the first time in a new interview.

-Rose was just under one year old when her mother, Bonny Lee Bakley, was shot and killed outside of the Studio City eatery, Vitello’s, in 2001.
+Rose was just under 1-year-old when her mother, Bonny Lee Bakley, was shot and killed outside of the Studio City eatery, Vitello’s, in 2001.
 Blake, who had been dining with his wife that night, was charged with the murder.

 The Emmy-winning actor was later acquitted of the murder charge after attorney Tom Mesereau headed his defense team, as The Inquisitr previously reported.
 He was later found liable for her death in a wrongful death civil suit despite the fact that the gun used in the murder could not be traced to him.

-In her first-ever interview, Rose told People that while she was just a baby at the time, her mother’s murder marked the beginning of a “traumatic childhood” for her.
+In her first-ever interview, Rose told People magazine that while she was just a baby at the time, her mother’s murder marked the beginning of a “traumatic childhood” for her.
 Blake’s daughter revealed that she suffered from anxiety and depression as a child and received unwanted paparazzi attention.

 She was raised by her half-sister Delinah, so Rose rarely saw her famous dad up until age 5, and she didn’t see him at all for more than a decade after that as she tried to live her life away from the spotlight.